MatthewWolff/SIFFCalendarScraper/README.md

-# SIFFEgyptianCalendarScraper
+# SIFFCalendarScraper
-A little web scraping project for creating a calendar that will be populated with SIFF Egyptian movies
+A little web scraping project for creating a calendar that will be populated with SIFF movies, specifically the Egyptian

 Join the calendar: https://calendar.google.com/calendar/u/0?cid=ZDlhZDc3ZDIwYTAxOGQxMWMyMDU2MGIxY2ViNTViOTJjNWI2NGVlMTBiMzIyYWMyYzdkYTM5ZTE3OGFhMTdmY0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t

+This script can be configured to scrape events from any of the SIFF theatres—this can be done by updating the `theatre` parameter with any of the available enum values
 ## Set up
 Per https://developers.google.com/calendar/api/quickstart/python
 ```bash